 The early Church Fathers also compared Mary’s sinless state as being identical to Eve’s state before the participation of Eve in Original Sin.
 Mary as the “New Eve” was seen to be in the same state of original grace and justice that Eve was in when she was created by God.
 Since Eve was obviously conceived in grace, without the fallen nature that we receive due to Original Sin, the parallel made by the Church Fathers between Mary and Eve before the fall illustrates their understanding of Mary’s likewise immaculate nature.

-In the words of St. Ephraem (d.373): “Those two innocent… women, Mary and Eve, had been (created) utterly equal, but afterwards one became the cause of our death, the other the cause of our life.”
+In the words of St. Ephraem (d.373): “Those two innocent… women, Mary and Eve, had been (created) utterly equal, but afterward one became the cause of our death, the other the cause of our life.”
 We can see the complete parallel between the sinless Eve before the fall and the sinless Mary.
 St. Ephraem also refers to Mary’s sinless nature in this address to Our Lord: “You and your Mother are the only ones who are immune from all stain; for there is no spot in Thee, O Lord, nor any taint in Your Mother.”
 (3)

 In time, references to Mary’s Immaculate Conception became more and more explicit and developed.
 To quote a few examples: